Customers play an important role in the creation of supply chains.

 “With your primary customer value proposition front-of-mind, you can segment the risks that would negatively impact how the supply chain contributes to that value proposition and build resilience capabilities to mitigate major risks,” the authors explained.

 To build resilience organisations have to identify what threatens their ability to deliver and what risk mitigation strategies will be the most effective.

 All strategies should be built around seven risk enablers, according to Mr Vassiliadis and Mr Goldbach.
-These include risk governance, flexibility and redundancy in product; network and process architecture; alignment between partners in the supply chain; upstream and downstream supply chain integration; alignment between internal business functions; complexity management/rationalisation, and; data, models and analytics.
+These include risk governance, flexibility and redundancy in product; network and process architecture; alignment between partners / customers in the supply chain; upstream and downstream supply chain integration; alignment between internal business functions; complexity management/rationalisation, and; data, models and analytics.

 Among businesses, 60 percent rate alignment between partners in the supply chain as the most important.
 This is followed by alignment and integration between internal business functions with 49 per cent.

 Both of these priorities have clear links to satisfying the main concern of customers: high quality products and services.

 As a buyer member of Achilles, it becomes much easier to place the customer front and centre in your business model.
 Our communities and supplier management tools make it simple to source, validate and monitor the right suppliers to streamline the tender process.